 Sensi Seeds opened the Hash Marihuana Canamo and Hemp Museum in Barcelona in 2012.
 This museum, situated in Barri Gotic (the Gothic Quarter) details the use of hemp and cannabis in societies throughout the world.

 The big question is – how does Barcelona compare to Amsterdam; which is usually regarded as the cannabis capital of the world?
 One of the advantages to Amsterdam is the coffeeshops, which can be visited by tourists (the only city in the Netherlands to permit this).
 In Barcelona you may visit the cannabis social clubs, but only if you have an address that you can provide.
-A hotel address is acceptable.

 As such, it’s technically easier to smoke cannabis in Amsterdam than it is Barcelona.
 The Spanish social clubs don’t advertise themselves, and without local knowledge, they can be hard to track down.
 This is unlikely to change any time soon.
 Barcelona doesn’t need to promote the social clubs for economic benefit; it’s already a major tourist destination.